-Department narratives include sections for major functional units; each section begins with a description of the unit's role in the department and a list of its functions some measures, 'target' represents forecasted demand, not performance level (e.g. "911 call volume")
+Department narratives include sections for major functional units; each section begins with a description of the unit's role in the department and a list of its functions includes a target and the actual level attained.
+For some measures, 'target' represents forecasted demand, not performance level (e.g. "911 call volume")